itorly/react-study/Learn-React/Escape Haches/src/3.Synchronizing with Effects/3.3.How to write an Effect/Step 3- Add cleanup if needed/note.md

 ### Why do we need Effects?
 In React, rendering should be a pure calculation of JSX and should not contain side effects like modifying the DOM.

+### wrap legacy non-React code
+You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React components.

 ### What does “mount” mean?
 when the component “mounts”, i.e. appears on the screen for the first time.